 Cole Walliser: Davin Tong, Manager, Domestic Content Partnerships

-My monthly pick is Cole Walliser, a BIPOC Canadian filmmaker and music video director.
+My monthly pick is Cole Walliser, a BIPOC Canadian filmmaker, creator and music video director.
 He has directed videos for Miley Cyrus, P!nk, and Katy Perry.
 As a creative, his ideas are boundless, having innovated the very first TikTok trend that caught my attention: a camera rig Walliser innovated called, “The GlamBOT”.

 The GlamBOT trend, anchored through a Bolt high-speed cinebot by Camera Control, holds up a Phantom 4K Flex camera with a Leica Summilux lens mounted on it.
 In non-tech lingo, it captures its subject, often major celebrities at red carpet events, including The Academy Awards and The Grammys, in all of their glamorous (hence the name) slow-motion glory.

 Signing his brand to BBTV holds a special place in my heart as it offers a comprehensive behind-the-scenes look into his creative process, such as his experience directing a commercial for NBC.
 His GlamBOT trend went viral, accumulating over 529 million views and launched an entirely new trend in which everyday fans of Cole and his GlamBOT videos, would devise their own make-shift GlamBOT using whatever they could find in their home.
 Commonly used items were ropes, friends, and an iPhone.

 Offering viewers an inside look into his process works to inspire young creatives all around the world to pursue their love for the arts.